+Figure JJ: Probability of ‘false occupancy detection’ vs. number of vacant channels

+CONCLUSION

+When several vacant DTT channels are available, the ‘innate’ probability of ‘false occupancy detection’, PFO, will be replaced by the ‘effective’ probability of ‘false occupancy detection’, PFON, which will rapidly approach 0 an N increases.
+This is because a repeated ‘channel check’ of the various available vacant channels will reduce the effective probability geometrically, which eventually approaches 0, if a sufficiently large number of DTT channels are actually vacant.

-Conclusions
+overall Conclusions

 DB calculations/determinations of ambient DTT signals may produce ‘false’ decisions, either ‘false-occupancy-detections’ or ‘false-vacancy-detections’.
 ‘False-vacancy-detections’ are more serious than ‘false-occupancy-detections’ because they can lead to interference to DTT reception.